SAIS-S2S-Technology/Roadmap/Roadmap.md

 * **Global Scope blog:** The Global Scope blog documents DC's views on technology through briefings on the many tech-policy events happening in the local think-tank circuit.
 Currently there is no streamlined, centralized, archival source on these events.
 We aim to change that.

-* **Events and conferences:** Through  events and conferences hosted at SAIS students are engaged in conversations with leaders in the technology and policy communities.
+* **Events and conferences:** Through events and conferences hosted at SAIS, students are engaged in conversations with leaders in the technology and policy communities.

 ### Adaption